 I try to catch up on some of the sleep I’ve lost from the week before.
 I work hard.
 I let my body get as much rest as it needs.

 There’s lots of ways to enjoy your day off.
-Whatever you do with yours, make sure it gives you the rest you need.
-Having and keeping a sabbath goes a long way to keep you sane and keeping you from burning out in ministry.
+Whatever you do with yours, make sure you get the rest you need.
+Having and keeping a sabbath goes a long way to keep you sane and keeping you from burning out.

 Thank you for all the great ideas!
 I’m a full-time volunteer Children’s Ministry Director and I work full-time improving schools.
 Lots of travel and hotels and literally no time to alone.
 Since the KidMin 2011 conference, I’ve made some significant changes to get my life back in balance.
 Now, thanks to you, I have some ideas to ensure a day of rest.